didier47/crud-employee/README.md

 pip install -r requirements.txt
 ```

-finally, set up aassandra, you can do this following the instructions on https://cassandra.apache.org/, then, synchronize db with
+finally, set up cassandra, you can do this following the instructions on https://cassandra.apache.org/, then, synchronize db with

 ```
 py manage.py syncdb